samtalks/how-tos/2-wordpress-settings.md

 * Add a menu item for each of the pages you created.

 #### Appearance (Custom CSS)
-* Add your custom CSS.
+Add your custom CSS.
 Make sure you frequently save and version control (i.e., on Git) your ever changing CSS file since this plugin does not save versions or backups.

 #### Appearance (Editor)
 * This one is important.
 There is a bug with the bbpress plugin that allows Wordpress to highlight the wrong menu item when the forum sub-items and topics are selected.
 To fix this, add the following code at the bottom of the `ThemeFunctions` (`functions.php`) file.
+Make sure to substitute `'forum'`, `'topic'` and `'menu-item-16'` to whatever is correct.

   ```php
   // THIS FIXES THE WRONG FORUM MENU ITEM HIGHLIGHTING